adam-calderon/Website-Server/content/home/experience.md

     description: |1-

         * Chosen as one of seven individuals to receive a Fulbright Research Grant to Hungary.
-        * Receiving training on structural and functional MRI, longitudinal time-sensitivity analysis, and machine learning classifier methods.
+        * Received training on structural and functional MRI, longitudinal time-sensitivity analysis, and machine learning classifier methods.

   - title: Research Assistant | Loss, Trauma, and Emotion Lab
     company: Columbia University, Teachers College